squaretwo/react-native-iron-source/README.md

   1. Add `pod 'RNIronSource', :path => '../node_modules/@wowmaking/react-native-iron-source'` to your `ios/Podfile`
   2. Run `pod install` while in `ios` directory

+  #### Allow iOS Static Frameworks
+  If you are using Static Frameworks on iOS, you need to manually enable this for the project.
+To enable Static Framework support, add the following global to the top of your /ios/Podfile file:
+  `$RNIronSourceAsStaticFramework = true`

   ##### Android

   1. Open up `android/app/src/main/java/[...]/MainApplication.java`